helidon-io/helidon/docs/modules/webserver/webserver.md

 identifies the corresponding sidecar file suffix; Helidon ignores leading dots and rejects suffixes that contain path separators.

-For a static-content handler configured with a single filesystem file, a sidecar must resolve to the derived sibling path itself.
-Helidon ignores sidecars reached through symbolic links or other filesystem redirection.
+Pre-compressed lookup is disabled by default for a static-content handler configured with a single filesystem file, even when it is enabled at the feature level.
+Set `pre-compressed-enabled` to `true` on that individual handler to authorize serving sibling sidecar files.
+A sidecar must resolve to the derived sibling path itself; Helidon ignores sidecars reached through symbolic links or other filesystem redirection.

 When pre-compressed negotiation runs, Helidon merges `Vary: Accept-Encoding`.
 When a sidecar is selected, Helidon sends the logical resource media type and